 - The weather will be different – and possibly cold!
 We’ve been to VNP in May and seen morning temperatures around 50 degrees with light mist – on many occasions.
 It’s much colder here than at sea level.
 Layers are key as are good walking shoes.
 Slippers (flip flops) are great at the beach but wear something more substantial when you go to the park.

-- Visit Thurston Lava Tube in the morning or evening.
+- Visit Thurston Lava Tube (not currently open) in the morning or evening.
 The majority of people come for just one day and they pack in as much as they can into one day – usually in this order: visitor’s center, caldera, Thurston lava tube, Chain of Craters Road.
 So, traffic moves in waves through each place.
 If they leave Kona at 7 AM, make a few stops, they’ll arrive at the park around 9 – 10 AM.
 Traffic seems to start peaking and stays strong around 11 AM from what we have seen.
 It starts to taper off again around 4 PM.
 If you’re staying at our condo, and you’re close to the park, you’ll be (hopefully) visiting more than once.
 The Lava Tube is a popular stop, avoid crowds by stopping early in the morning or later in the day after other people have started their long drive back to Kailua-Kona or Kohala.

 - Dining in the area.
 Volcano Housesm is in the park and was recently renovated and has received rave reviews.
 We’ve not eaten there since it reopened, but, even if you want to get your meal elsewhere, you can go inside and warm up with a coffee or tea and sit along the panoramic windows to view the Kilauea caldera.
 There’s also a nice gift shop here.
 In nearby Volcano Village, there are several choices for dining.
 Several we enjoy are the Kilauea Lodge (great for lunch), Ohelo Cafe (great lunch or dinner) and I like the Thai restaurant, Christen is not so much a fan of Thai food.
 There are several other choices.